What is money?

 How did the Yapese even settle on such a strange currency?
 Oral tradition claims that hundreds of years ago the legendary navigator Anagumang, who had learned magic at the hands of the fairy mother Le-gerem, took a crew of seven brave men west to Palau to find the beautiful shining stone.
 First, they sculpted it into the shape of a whale, but that wasn’t very pleasing, and after repeated attempts they eventually settled on a round shape similar to the full moon.
 When the shining stones were brought back to Yap they were valued for their great beauty.

-Archaeological evidence suggests that quarrying activities on Palau go back to almost 500 CE.
+Archaeological evidence suggests that quarrying has taken place on Palau as far back as 500 CE.
 The quarrying increased in intensity after 1200 CE, when the chiefs of western Yap may have been promoting rai as a way to displace a shell currency called gau which was controlled by the chiefs of eastern Yap.
 One way they accomplished this was by promoting competition between navigators like Anagumang to bring back the largest, most impressive and beautiful rai.

-And it worked.
-Some estimates claim that during rai’s heyday, nearly 10% of Yap’s adult male population might be involved in the quarrying and shipping of stones.
-That’s the equivalent of having 15 million people working directly for the U.S. Mint printing dollar bills.
+If so, it worked.
+Some estimates claim that during rai’s heyday, nearly 10% of Yap’s adult male population would be involved in the quarrying and shipping of stones.
+That’s the equivalent of having fifteen million people working directly for the U.S. Mint printing dollar bills.

 The nature of money

-What’s also interesting is the way rai call you to question a lot of our learned ideas about money and how it functions.
+What’s also interesting is the way rai call into question a lot of our preconceptions about what money is and how it functions.

 We mentioned the concept of “commodity currency” at the beginning of the episode.
 Most economists would say that it’s the earliest stage of money most societies go through.
 The rai stones don’t fit into this category at all, as they have no practical use and no symbolic or religious value.
 Instead, rai seem to be one of the earliest examples of “fiat currency” — money which has value only because we as a society agree that it has value.
 That’s a stage our own money only reached with the abolition of the gold standard in the 1970s, some 500 to 1,000 years after the Yapese.